getbowtied/the-hanger-extender/README.txt

 **Features:**
 - Adds 'Social Media' section in Customizer for easy management of links to social media profiles
 - Adds social sharing options for the product page and blog post
 - Display recently purchased products in My Account / Dashboard
 - Adds header image and icon options for WooCommerce product categories

 == Changelog ==

+= 1.5.8 =
+- Small maintenance updates

 = 1.5.7 =
 - Adds: the 'Social Media' section in Customizer allowing for easy management of links to social media profiles.
 The icons can be turned on/off in the Top Bar or displayed in pages using the Gutenberg Block (functionality transferred from the theme)